brogrammer232/Crafting-an-OS-Notes-and-Insights/README.md

 ## License

-This project is licensed under the MIT License because knowledge should be free.
+This project is licensed under the MIT License.